qe-installation-and-migration/agama-integration-test-webpack/README.md

 This generates the new files into the `dist` subdirectory.

+To generate the target file with source map and without optimizations set the `development` mode:

+    NODE_ENV=development npx webpack

+In this mode the generated file is significantly bigger.

 ## Executing the Test

 The generated test is executable, simply run it (this connects to the locally